devashen07/unity-webar/README.md

 - The experience is hosted using Github pages and can be found at ```https://devashen07.github.io/webar-assessment/```.
 - Unity version **2019.4.39** with WebGL library installed (Had to use an older version as WebXR didnt work well on the newer LTS versions).

 - Very unhappy with the end result.
 With the time constraint, I unfortunately cannot develop further to produce a robust solution and explore a different toolkit.
+- Please feel free to look through my github for a few of my other projects I have worked on.